michael105/slterm/README.md

 The rgb color support is stripped.
 Saving 6 Bytes per glyph.
+Oh.
+I see.
+There still is the option to have "rgb" colors via modifying the indexed 256 color palette.
+I just slimmed down the memory usage for the colors from 8 Bytes to 2 Bytes per glyph.

-;) 256 colors might be enough for everyone.
+;) To quote Bill, 256 colors might be enough for everyone.
 (Am I confusing something..?..)

 ![](images/colors.png?raw=true)